Dr. Nish RajaniOptometrist

 During her residency, Dr. Nadeau was involved in training optometry students in clinical patient care.
 She also gained extensive experience in therapeutic treatment and management of eye disease.
 She was exposed to many areas of specialty eye care including glaucoma, oculoplastics, cataract and corneal surgeries, retinal conditions, and neuroopthalmology.

 Dr. Nadeau has been involved in many volunteer actions including working in a homeless shelter eye clinic, fundraising for VOSH (Volunteer Optometric Services to Humanity), organizing and participating in a VOSH mission trip to an impoverished region of the Dominican Republic, and participating in many Lion’s club and Special Olympics vision screenings.

 Dr. Nadeau is a member of the College of Optometrists of Ontario, the Ontario Association of Optometrists and the Canadian Association of Optometrists.
 She practices full spectrum optometry including therapeutic treatment of red eye and other ocular conditions, management of ocular disease, contact lens fitting, pre- and post-operative care and children’s eye exams.

-Dr. Nahal is a member of the College of Optometrists of Ontario, the Ontario Association of Optometrists and the Canadian Association of Optometrists.
-She is TPA certified and practices full scope optometry serving all ages.
+Dr. Wong is a member of the College of Optometrists of Ontario, the Ontario Association of Optometrists and the Canadian Association of Optometrists.